Something About a Place

 Other than this little back story there’s more.
 I’ve long been an admirer of Garry Winogrand’s work and his approach to his photography.
 He’s kind of casual, kind of lackadaisical, haphazard and, most times, quite over the top.
 I mean that kindly.
 His stuff was always “in your face”.
 I am also quite sure that his work not only typifies New York, it also typifies New Yorkers.
 The few New Yorkers I’ve met have been little else but that – as in “pushy”.
 And this meant kindly as well.

-On the mention Vivian Maier, her work still astounds me.
+Another photographer’s work who find as exemplary is Vivian Maier.
+Her work still astounds me.
 In many ways, she’s quite the obverse of Winogrand.
-Though she has her own singular if not definitive style together with her own set of “tricks”, she was almost “church mouse” quiet in her approach to photography.
+Though she has her own singular, if not definitive style together with her own set of “tricks”, she was almost “church mouse” quiet in her approach to photography.
 She seems to have taken in a longer, if not almost “offish” view of the world around her.
-Less “in your face” than Winogrand and yet, she was “in there” as much as Winogrand may have been.
-In all this, she nevertheless managed to “define” the Chicago of her day and this in her own way.
+Less “in your face” than Winogrand and yet, she was “in there” as much as Winogrand may have ever been.
+In all this, she nevertheless managed to “define” the Chicago of her day and this, in her own way.

-These are three photographers whose work has influenced me in some way or other.
+Thus, these are three photographers whose work has influenced me in some way or other.
 There are many, many more.
 I’m standing in this landscape and they’re out there somewhere.
 And, as of this occasion – referring to the images of the 2 ladies – I was in Singapore doing my thing.
-By comparison, it might be small change, who knows?
+By comparison, it might be small change.
+But, who knows?

 TECHNICAL NOTES: This photograph was made using a Leica M3 [double stroke] together with a Leica 35mm f/2.8 Summaron – yes the one with the focal optics [maybe this is what the lady was looking at when this picture got made].
 The film used was Ilford’s XP2 – processed in C41 of course and then, scanned to DVD.